 The IAPT programme is designed to support the NHS in delivering by 2014/2015:

-- Up to 1.3 million (50 percent of those treated) will move to measurable recovery.
+- up to 1.3 million (50% of those treated) will move to measurable recovery

-II.
-The number of people entering treatment over the number of people with depression and anxiety disorders referred for psychological therapies.
-The level of need in the general adult population is known as the rate of prevalence, defined by the Psychiatric Morbidity Survey.
-For common mental health conditions treated in IAPT services, it is expected that a minimum of 15 percent of those in need would willingly enter treatment if available.
+The level of need in the general adult population is known as the rate of prevalence, defined by the Psychiatric Morbidity Survey 2000.
+For common mental health conditions treated in IAPT services, it is expected that a minimum of 15% of those in need would willingly enter treatment if available.

 Please note that the machine readable data file for Q1 final 2012/13 was replaced on the 9th January 2014 to correct an error whereby not all PCTs had been included.
 Rows for the formerly missing PCTs have been added but the original figures remain unchanged.